poornimaash/Poornima-demo/README.md

 # Poornima-demo
-This is my first gitrepo
+This is my first gitrepository
+Author-Poornima